Accurate complex Jacobi rotations: Introduction

 Applications of the eigendecomposition (EVD) of a Hermitian matrix of order two are numerous (see~\cite{Novakovic-23} for a more exhaustive list), the most prominent being the Jacobi method for the EVD of general Hermitian matrices~\cite{Hari-BegovicKovac-21}, and the implicit (i.e., one-sided) Jacobi (also known as Hestenes) method for the singular value decomposition (SVD) of $m\times n$, $m\ge n$ matrices, which is implemented in LAPACK following~\cite{Drmac-97,Drmac-Veselic-08a,Drmac-Veselic-08b} as \texttt{xGESVJ} and \texttt{xGEJSV} routines.

 This work simplifies, and improves accuracy of, the complex Jacobi rotations' floating-point computation from~\cite{Novakovic-23}, by relying on \emph{correctly rounded} functions $\mathop{\mathtt{cr\_hypot}}(x,y)=\mathop{\mathrm{fl}}(\!\sqrt{x^2+y^2})$ and $\mathop{\mathtt{cr\_rsqrt}}(x)=\mathop{\mathrm{fl}}(1/\!\sqrt{x})$, expected to be standardized as optional in C~\cite[\S7.33.8]{C-23}.
-These functions have been provided\footnote{The source code at \url{https://core-math.gitlabpages.inria.fr} is occasionally but not substantially limited to Intel-compatible CPUs.} by the CORE-MATH project~\cite{Sibidanov-et-al-22} for the default rounding to nearest-even, in single (binary32) and double (binary64) precision.
+These functions have been provided\footnote{The source code and other resources are freely available at \url{https://core-math.gitlabpages.inria.fr} at the time of writing.} by the CORE-MATH project~\cite{Sibidanov-et-al-22} for the default rounding to nearest-even, in single (binary32) and double (binary64) precision.
 The latter function has also been considered in~\cite{Borges-et-al-22}, and one approach towards the former has been described in~\cite{Borges-20}.
 It is therefore assumed here that the non-stop floating-point arithmetic~\cite{IEEE-754-2019} is used, with gradual underflow and rounding to nearest-even.

 Usage of $\mathtt{hypot}$ for improving accuracy of real Jacobi rotations has been considered in~\cite{Borges-17}, in a different way and without the assumption on correct rounding.
 As shown in~\cite{Novakovic-23}, $\mathtt{cr\_rsqrt}$ can be safely avoided when it is unavailable.